CharalambosIoannou/BranchOptimisation/docs/source/usage.rst

 After selecting an option, more inputs are required for the algorithm to run.
 These inputs are:

 1) In which city do you wish to close branches?
 2) How many branches do you wish to close?
+(If **supervised** option selected only)
-3) Branches from which segments should be forbidden from closing? (epiloges edo na dialexoun 1 or more apo A, B, C, D) - afti i erotisi ine prosthiki
+3) Branches from which segments should be forbidden from closing?
 4) The model forms geoclusters with branches that are within a certain distance between them.
 In order to ensure geographical coverage the model never proposes to close all branches in the same geocluster.
-What should be the maximum distance between the branches of the geoclusters? - oi epiloges na einai 2 km or 3 km, oxi se xiliades
+What should be the maximum distance between the branches of the geoclusters?

 5)
   * The model considers the location of any competitive branches prior to suggesting branches to close.
 Would you like the presence of any competitor bank close to a BoC branch to forbid the model from closing the specific branch?
   * If you made a selection in question 5a, how far from the BoC branch should the competitor branch be located to be considered as a restriction to closing?

 6) Should the model be allowed to close rural branches?
 7)  What is the revenue loss (as a % of the total branch revenue) that you expect to have when closing a branch?
-8)  Please indicate the maximum number of clients that each banker type may have registered on them (FYI the original direction from Hays was: CSRO: 4500, RRO: 1000, PRO: 800, SBRO: 300) . - the answer here should be the 5 banker types (CSRO, RRO, etc.) with an empty box next to each for the user to fill.
+8)  Please indicate the maximum number of clients that each banker type may have registered on them (FYI the original direction from Hays was: CSRO: 4500, RRO: 1000, PRO: 800, SBRO: 300).
-9) Please indicate the weight of individual customers should have on the capacity of a banker, according to their digital engagement score? - stin apantisi prepei na exeis tis 4 katigories tou engagement + akoma mia pou legete "Dormant" k gia tin kathe katigoria na exeis tin orizontia bar apo 0-100%
+9) Please indicate the weight of individual customers should have on the capacity of a banker, according to their digital engagement score?